Blog originally published on November 23, 2019.

 Food brings people together (#fact), so if there’s a signature dish you love to make this time of the year, travel nursing is the perfect opportunity to share your specialty with the new people you meet on contract.
 On the other hand, if you’ve been tied to tradition and want to do something new, this is a great time to whip up some kitchen creations that you have never made (mulled wine, anyone?) before.
 There are countless holiday dishes out there, from savoury to sweet, and spending a day-off cooking and baking is a great way to get in the seasonal spirit!

 Looking for something new to try?
-Here are two new meal tips from Select Medical Connections’ in-house foodies, Yang and Becky:
+Here are two meal tips from Select Medical Connections’ team:

 Trying to pair wines with holiday meals can seem overwhelming but there is one option that works with most meals and feels extremely festive: Prosecco!
 This Italian sparkling wine is made from the Glera grape in northeastern Italy and achieves its fizz from secondary fermentation in stainless steel tanks.
 Unlike Champagne which uses a secondary fermentation in the bottle, this is much more affordable to produce, hence the budget friendly price.
 Prosecco is typically dry or off dry with medium to high acidity and has a lot of light, fruit flavour with large bubbles that disperse quickly on the tongue.
 I wouldn’t hesitate to pair Prosecco with most meals, but it goes especially well with spicy foods, cured meats and dried fruits.